ncarrillo/xanite/README.md

 ## Features

 - **Game Compatibility**:
-  You can play Xbox games from `.iso . xiso` file formats, providing access to a broad selection of classic Xbox titles on your Android device.
+  You can play Xbox games from `.iso` file formats, providing access to a broad selection of classic Xbox titles on your Android device.

 - **Graphics Optimization**:
   The emulator adjusts its  graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.